ByronAP/NOMAD/IMPLEMENTATION.md

 - `INomadWriter` / `INomadReader` – abstractions over the binary format.
 - `NomadBinaryWriter` / `NomadBinaryReader` – default implementations based on `System.IO`.
+  Field headers are encoded as varints and the reader enforces the 10 byte maximum mandated by the specification.
 - `INomadConverter` – extensibility point for custom serialization and deserialization.
 - `NomadSerializerOptions` – configuration container including custom converters and policy settings.
 - `NomadSerializer` – high level serializer that reflects over objects and uses the configured writer and reader.